zhibinghe/dSTEM/README.md

 # Usage

-The main function is 'cpTest()', which detect the change points in piecewise constant and piecewise linear signals.
+The main function is 'dstem()', which detect the change points in piecewise constant and piecewise linear signals.

 ``` r
 #' Detection of change points based on 'dSTEM' algorithm